BioJulia/BioMarkovChains.jl/docs/src/biomarkovchains.md

 probabilities composed a *transition model* that can be used to predict the probability of any DNA sequence using equation (2).

-## Biological Markov Chains using BioSequences
+## Markov Chains using BioSequences

 We can now calculate a transition probability matrix from a `LongDNA` sequence using the `transition_probability_matrix` and